ezhai/twitch-recorder/README.md

 - [Streamlink](https://github.com/ancalentari/twitch-stream-recorder)
 - [FFmpeg](https://ffmpeg.org/download.html) (needed for streamlink)

-*Tip: If your operating system supports a package manager, use that to install the executables above instead of using the links above.*
+*Tip: If your operating system uses a package manager, use that to install the prerequisites.*

 Confirm that the executables are installed.
-If the your executable is named differently or is not on your PATH, use that name instead when running the following commands (e.g. `C:\\bin\ffmpeg.exe`).
+If the your executable is named differently or is not on your PATH, use that name instead (e.g. `C:\\bin\ffmpeg.exe`).
 ```
 python --version
 streamlink --version